 Poor vision can be challenging for students attempting to navigate a reading-intensive school system.
 88% of Canadian adults with a visual impairment say their sight has had a direct impact on their educational experiences, which has influenced their educational attainment, career choices, and employment.

-Early Signs of Vision Issues
+Early Signs of Vision Issues in Children

 It’s tough as a parent to know when your child is experiencing vision issues.
 There are some physical signs to watch for to help you before you make their first exam, and between eye exams.